asm512/INI/README.md

 ### Usage and examples

-Make sure to change the namespace of the class to match your original one

-Declaring an ini file:

 Creates a new INI file in your current dir named after the exe
 ```csharp
 var MyIni = new IniFile();